prisma/prisma/docs/photon/generated-types.md

 };
 ```

+### Problem: Using variations of the generated model type

+In some scenarios, you may need a variation of the generated `User` type.
+For example, when you have a function that expects an instance of the `User` model that carries the `posts` relation.
+Or when you need a type to pass only the `User` model's `email` and `name` fields around in your application code.

+### Solution: Customize the generated model type using Photon.js' helper types

 The `User` type only contains the model's [scalar](../data-modeling.md#scalar-types) fields, but doesn't account for any relations.
 That's because [relations are not included by default](./api.md#the-default-selection-set) in Photon.js' API calls.

 However, sometimes it's useful to have a type available that **includes a relation** (i.e. a type that you'd get from an API call that uses [`include`](./api.md#include-additionally-via-include)).
 Similarly, another useful scenario could be to have a type available that **includes only a subset of the model's scalar fields** (i.e. a type that you'd get from an API call that uses [`select`](./api.md#select-exclusively-via-select).